MinishLab/semhash/README.md

 </div>

 SemHash is a technique to efficiently deduplicate datasets based on semantic similarity.
 It uses a combination of lightning-fast embeddings through [model2vec](https://github.com/MinishLab/model2vec) and ANN-based similarity search through [vicinity](https://github.com/MinishLab/vicinity).
+You can use a single dataset (e.g. deduplicating a train set), as well as multiple datasets (e.g. deduplicating the test set against a train set).
 It allows for deduplication of both simple datasets (e.g., lists of texts) and multi-column datasets (e.g., QA datasets), and provides several functions to easily inspect the results of the deduplication.

 ## Quickstart